triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

 #### Connect DCGM and Triton Metrics to Prometheus

-We need to provide a mechanism that will scrape the metrics produced by DCGM Exporter and inject them into the Prometheus metrics server.
+We need to provide a mechanism that will export the metrics collected by Prometheus Server and make them available to Kubernetes' Horizontal Pod Autoscaler service.
-The steps below will setup a Prometheus Adapter that collects metrics from every DCGM Exporter worker and provides them to Prometheus.
+The steps below will setup a Prometheus Adapter that creates a custom metrics service API which the HPA service can use to read metrics from Prometheus.

 1. Run the command below to install the Prometheus Adapter Helm chart.